-As part of the North Shore-LIJ Health System, the Lions Eye Bank coordinates all of the activities necessary to recover, process, medically screen, and distribute donated eye tissue for transplantation, research, education, and the advancement of medical technique.
+As part of the Northwell Health System, the Lions Eye Bank coordinates all of the activities necessary to recover, process, medically screen, and distribute donated eye tissue for transplantation, research, education, and the advancement of medical technique.

 The Lions Eye Bank for Long Island is registered with the FDA, licensed by the New York State Department of Health, and fully accredited by the Eye Bank Association of America (EBAA).